iqm-finland/iqm-client/INTEGRATION_GUIDE.rst

 The job processing starts with compilation step where the circuits are converted to pulse schedules that can be sent for execution.
 Compilation step produces timestamps ``compile_start`` and ``compile_end``.

-The pulse schedules are then submitted to station control for execution.
+The pulse schedules are then submitted for execution.
 This step produces timestamps ``submit_start`` and ``submit_end``.

-After submitting the pulse schedules the server waits for station control to provide the execution results.
+After submitting the pulse schedules the server waits for the execution results.
 This step produces timestamps ``execution_start`` and ``execution_end``.

 Finally, when job processing is complete, regardless whether the job was successful or not, the timestamp